-The following tables set out information regarding each of the director nominees, including a brief summary of their experience and qualifications, provinces or states and countries of residence, age, the number of voting securities of the Corporation beneficially owned, or controlled or directed, directly or indirectly, the number of stock options ("Options") held, the number of restricted share units ("PSUs") held, the number of performance share units ("PSUs") held, the number of deferred share units ("DSUs") held, their share ownership compliance, their prior year annual general meeting voting results, the period served as a director, the principal occupation, business or employment of each, the committees of the Board on which they serve as well as their 2023 meeting attendance.
-The information as to Common Shares beneficially owned or controlled or directed, directly or indirectly, is based upon information furnished to the Corporation by the nominees as of May 13, 2024.
+The following tables set out information regarding each of the director nominees, including a brief summary of their experience and qualifications, provinces or states and countries of residence, age, the number of voting securities of the Corporation beneficially owned, or controlled or directed, directly or indirectly, the number of stock options ("Options") held, the number of Common Share-vesting restricted share units ("Share RSUs") and cash-only vesting restricted share units ("Cash RSUs" and together with the Share RSUs, "RSUs") held, the number of performance share units ("PSUs") held, the number of deferred share units ("DSUs") held, their share ownership compliance, their prior year annual general meeting voting results, the period served as a director, the principal occupation, business or employment of each, the committees of the Board on which they serve as well as their 2024 meeting attendance.
+The information as to Common Shares beneficially owned or controlled or directed, directly or indirectly, is based upon information furnished to the Corporation by the nominees as of May 12, 2025.